 Milk protein is the most prominent frequency activated this week.
 Milk allergies can cause sinus, throat, bronchial and lung issues.

 Streptococcus pneumonia pathogens will come into play by the end of the week.
-Vitamin B2 is activated on Wednesday [Riboflavin is a B vitamin.
-It can be found in certain foods such as milk, meat, eggs, nuts, enriched flour, and green vegetables.]
+Vitamin B2, riboflavin is activated on Wednesday.
+[Riboflavin can be found in certain foods such as milk, meat, eggs, nuts, enriched flour, and green vegetables.]

 The gene that is most in stress is familial Alzheimer’s but at the same time the herb, Curcumin, is active.
-Curcumin is often touted as a spice that can dissolve deadly brain plaques that can cause Alzheimer’s. - [Curcumin comes from Turmeric, an herb].
+Curcumin is often touted as a spice that can dissolve deadly brain plaques that can cause Alzheimer’s.
+[Curcumin comes from Turmeric, an herb]

 Edema might be in the air as the mineral, Sodium comes into play on Monday.
 You might find yourself craving salt loaded fries or chips.

-The Multifidi muscle, along with the Iliocostalis lumborum continues to stress the back in general, and specifically the lower back.
+The Multifidi muscle, along with the Iliocostalis lumborum continue to stress the back in general, and specifically the lower back.

 For those, whose ph. (acid/alkaline) balance might make you susceptible to Scabies - severe itching (pruritus), especially at night, is the earliest and most common symptom.
 Utter Balm is a sheep lanolin-based salve that may help.
 Campho Phenique salve or liquid (can be found at your local Walmart) may also be helpful.